 Love Netflix and dream of having access to it on your next long-haul flight?
 We have good news for you…

-In the past, due to limited bandwidth, Gogo has blocked streaming services, such Amazon, Hulu, and Pandora, but now they hope to be able to not only offer better web browsing but to also offer solid streaming of Netflix.
+In the past, due to limited bandwidth, many airlines have blocked streaming services, such Amazon, Hulu, and Pandora, but now they hope to be able to not only offer better web browsing but to also offer solid streaming of Netflix.

-Currently there is no word on other possible services such as Amazon, Hulu, Sling TV, and many other similar services.
+Currently, there is no word on other possible services such as Amazon, Hulu, and maybe even live TV services like Sling TV, and many other similar services.

 Need cord cutting tech support?
-Join our new Cord Cutting Tech Support Facebook Group for help.
+Join our Cord Cutting Tech Support Facebook Group for help.